jameszah/ESP32-CAM-VideoCam/instruct.md

 <img src="./doc/Screenshot 2022-04-19 121621.jpg">

-### If you see this, we cannot see your ESP32 on a com port
+### If this box is empty, we cannot see your ESP32 on a com port

+Make sure the com port is free -- not connected to arduino console for example

 <img src="./doc/Screenshot 2022-04-19 121727.jpg">